fbpx

 Working memory

 When someone tells us they have a poor memory, they may refer to a range of specific problems.
-For example, they may need help recalling past events, remembering to do things, or perhaps retrieving facts or names.
+For example, they may need help recalling past events, remembering to do things, or retrieving facts or names.

 In everyday life, we talk about memory as a single faculty.
 However, there are many grounds for thinking that memory is multi-faceted, consisting of several separate but interlinked systems.

 Long-term memory is the relatively permanent memory storage system that holds information indefinitely.
 In it, we store last year’s football scores, the image of an elephant, and how to ride a bicycle.
 We also appear to be storing information that we can’t consciously retrieve but still affects our behavior.
-Short-term memory, on the other hand, refers to our ability to retain temporary information over such intervals, as in looking up a telephone number and then dialing it.
-Working memory is a related concept but goes beyond merely retaining information.

 Table of contents: